 Remove from the oven and let cool on wire racks.
 These are best the day they're baked but hold up well into the next day (reheat them for a minute or two under the broiler).

 Ample crust is the name of the game with a fougasse, and these deliver.
 Thin and crunchy, the crust provides the right amount of chew and contrast to the soft interior.

 I like to coarsely chop and drain the kalamata olives because their flavor can be somewhat strong, this way, they give a pop only occasionally.
 I kept the percentage of herbes de Provence on the low side because these herbs — especially lavender — can also be overwhelming.
-I like just a small hint at each bite.
 Everything in this mix is just the right balance for me, but if you find one is under-represented, increase it to your liking.